 Previous experience supervising students or other trainees

 This is a full-time position.
 However, strong candidates wanting less than full-time work will also be considered.
-Work schedule will vary, with an expectation of ~2 nights weekly for groups, and periodic weekends to attend recruitment events.
+Work schedule will include periodic evenings/weekends for groups and to attend recruitment events.

 In addition to a resume and references, candidates are asked to submit a cover letter that describes past experiences in roles of leadership; working with children; clinical research studies; and personal or professional involvement with military/veteran populations.